NASA-DEVELOP/VOCAL/docs/source/tutorial.rst

 One of the defining features of VOCAL is the ability to import and export shapes to a database, this can help researchers share information about aerosols and their trajectory.
-The database can be accessed under the *polygon* menu, offering to either *import from database* or *export to database*.
+The database can be accessed under the *polygon* menu, offering to either *import from database*, *export to database*, *create database* and *select database*.
 Let's start with creating and selecting a database.

 Creating a Database
 ###################